Ferrous metallurgy: Meteoric iron

 Iron was extracted from iron–nickel alloys, which comprise about 6% of all meteorites that fall on the Earth.
 That source can often be identified with certainty because of the unique crystalline features (Widmanstätten patterns) of that material, which are preserved when the metal is worked cold or at low temperature.
-Those artifacts include, for example, a bead from the 5th millennium BC found in Iran and spear tips and ornaments from ancient Egypt and Sumer around 4000 BC.
+Those artifacts include, for example, spear tips and ornaments from ancient Egypt and Sumer around 4000 BC.

 These early uses appear to have been largely ceremonial or decorative.
 Meteoric iron is very rare, and the metal was probably very expensive, perhaps more expensive than gold.
-The early Hittites are known to have bartered iron (meteoric or smelted) for silver, at a rate of 40 times the iron's weight, with the Assyria in the first centuries of the second millennium BC.
+The early Hittites are known to have bartered iron (meteoric or smelted) for silver, at a rate of 40 times the iron's weight, with Assyria in the first centuries of the second millennium BC.

-Meteoric iron was also fashioned into tools in the Arctic, about the year 1000, when the Thule people of Greenland began making harpoons, knives, ulus and other edged tools from pieces of the Cape York meteorite.
+Meteoric iron was also fashioned into tools in the Arctic when the Thule people of Greenland began making harpoons, knives, ulus and other edged tools from pieces of the Cape York meteorite.
 Typically pea-size bits of metal were cold-hammered into disks and fitted to a bone handle.
 These artifacts were also used as trade goods with other Arctic peoples: tools made from the Cape York meteorite have been found in archaeological sites more than 1000 miles distant.
 When the American polar explorer Robert Peary shipped the largest piece of the meteorite to the American Museum of Natural History in New York City in 1897, it still weighed over 33 tons.
 Another example of a late use of meteoric iron is an adze from around 1000 AD found in Sweden.